Mikastiv/vk-kickstart/README.md

 };
 ```

-Pass these configs and a the logical device to `Swapchain.create()` to create the swapchain
+Pass these options and a the logical device to `Swapchain.create()` to create the swapchain

 ### Vulkan dispatchers